KwatMDPhD/Note/set_macos.md

 Turn keyboard backlight off after inactivity > After 1 Minute

-Press 🌐 key to > Change Input Source
+Press 🌐 key to > Change Input Source (are you sure? don't you like to use emojis?)

 (Touch Bar Settings... > Touch Bar shows > Expanded Control Strip)